Marne404/facemetrics/privacy-policy.md

 # Privacy Policy — FaceMetrics

-> **TEMPLATE — not legal advice.** Fill in the placeholders and have it reviewed
-> before publishing.
-Host it and link the URL in `LegalUrls.PRIVACY`.

 _Last updated: 2 July 2026_

 ## 1. Who we are (Controller)
 Marne Kismann, contact: marne.kismann@gmail.com.
 This is the controller responsible for data processing under the EU GDPR (DSGVO).

-> **Note:** German law (§5 DDG/TMG Impressum) generally requires a physical
-> postal address for a publicly distributed app/website.
-An email alone may not
-> be sufficient.
-Add a postal address (or a c/o / service address) before public
-> release.

 ## 2. The short version
 - Your **photos are processed entirely on your device** and are **never uploaded,